multiverse-os/loading/README.md

 Keep in mind, that you do not need to initialize new spinner objects, you can reuse the object, change the loading message and call start again.

+Options are defined using function chaining, and the available options
+are:
+  1) Speed(int), with aliases spinner.(Slowest,Slow,Normal,Fast,Fastest)
+  2) Message(string)
+  3) Palette([]string), expecting ansi colors to cycle through

 This example is included in the `/examples/` folder of the repository.